Rosemeis/hapla/README.md

 ### Genotype reader options

-Shared by `cluster` and `predict`.
-Both read VCF/BCF sequentially through HTSlib without requiring an index.
+`cluster` and `predict` read VCF/BCF sequentially through HTSlib; no index is needed.
 Only `FORMAT/GT` is used.
-The two known warnings about nonstandard `FORMAT/PP` Number/Type declarations become one input note.
+Nonstandard `FORMAT/PP` header warnings are shown as one input note.
-Other HTSlib diagnostics remain visible.

 | Option | Default | Description |
 | --- | --- | --- |